 vi.
 “Some men live as if they made themselves; they call themselves ‘self-made men,’ and they adore their supposed creators.”
 (Spurgeon)

 c.
-We are His people and the sheep of His pasture: The third reason to worship God is because He has chosen a people and He cares for them as the sheep of His pasture.
+We are His people and the sheep of His pasture: The third reason to worship God is because He has chosen a people (originally the Jewish people, then added the followers of Jesus Christ), and He cares for us as the sheep of His pasture.

 B. The what and why of giving thanks.

-1. (4) What to do: coming to His house with thanks and praise.
+1. (4) What to do: Come to His house with thanks and praise.

 Enter into His gates with thanksgiving,

 Be thankful to Him, and bless His name.